MorganMoss/BBD-Guideline-Doc/GUIDELINES.md

 There should be no space between the name of a function and the ( (left parenthesis) of its parameter list.
 There should be one space between the ) (right parenthesis) and the { (left curly brace) that begins the statement body.
 The body itself is indented four spaces.
 The } (right curly brace) is aligned with the line containing the beginning of the declaration of the function.

+Naming conventions should follow camelCase, with the first letter being lowercase.
+Use descriptive enough method names that reading documentation is as optional as it needs to be.
+Go over the line limit if necessary

 ``` js
 function outer(c, d) {
     var e = c * d;